-Component Description Performance period Objectives Base Salary Cash compensation determined based upon the inherent responsibilities of the position, the expertise and performance of the individual.
-One year Recognition of the individual's performance.
-Attraction and retention of key and high performing executives.
-Short Term In centive Compensation (STI) Variable cash compensation based upon achieving financial objectives and objectives tied to the execution of certain strategic or high priority initiatives for the development of the Corporation, set out at the beginning of the year.
+Component Description Performance period Objectives · · • periou Objectives Variable cash compensation based upon achieving financial objectives and objectives tied to the execution of certain strategic or high priority initiatives for the development of the Corporation, set out at the beginning of the year.
 Target payment corresponds to a percentage of the base salary between 0% and 100% depending on the position occupied.
 Maximum payment equivalent to two times the target.
 One year Focuses on the achievement of financial and operating objectives specific to each sector or business unit, and on strategic and consolidated financial objectives.
-Stimulates performance of the Corporation and achievement of superior results while encouraging collaboration between teams. tive Program Underlying the Transformation Towards Pa tive Program) ckaging Activit ies Transitionary program implemented in 2014 to focus the efforts of the Corporation's transformation towards packaging activities.
+Stimulates performance of the Corporation and achievement of superior results while encouraging collaboration between teams. tive Program Underlying the Transformation Towards P ackaging Activit ies (Special Incer Transitory program implemented in 2014 to focus the efforts of the Corporation's transformation towards packaging activities.
 Variable cash compensation calculated based on the level of achievement of specific objectives of the Corporation's transformation between 2014 and 2019.
+The program ended in October 2019.
 Eligibility limited to very few senior executives and level of achievement is established annually.
 Depending on the position occupied, the target corresponds to 60% or 120% of base salary and overachievement can reach from 72% to 144% of base salary (for the years 2018 and 2019).
-The Committee has full discretion to assess annual One year Recognizes additional efforts above and beyond normal responsibilities of a very limited number of senior executives to speed up the transformation towards packaging activities.
+The Committee has full discretion to assess annual performance achievement of the objectives.
+One year Recognizes additional efforts above and beyond normal responsibilities of a very limited number of senior executives to speed up the transformation towards packaging activities.
 Rewards the achievement of strategic and financial objectives linked to packaging activities.
-Ensures momentum and focuses certain Named Executive Officers towards the achievement of clear and specific high priority objectives, in line with the development of the packaging activities.
+Ensures momentum and focuses certain Named Executive Officers towards the achievement of clear and specific high priority objectives, in line with the development of the packaging activities. an of Transcontinental Inc. (SUP) (wealum-term Variable compensation) Variable compensation in the form of a grant, in equal proportion, of performance based share units ("PSUs") or deferred performance based share units ("DPSUs"), and restricted share units ("RSUs").
+Based on the position occupied as well as the individual's performance, the annual grant is established as a target percentage of the base salary between 0% and 300%.
+Vesting of PSUs, DPSUs and RSUs is determined at the end of a three-year cycle.
+PSUs and RSUs are payable upon vesting.
+Vested DPSUs are payable after termination of employment Three years Alignment of the interests of the executives with those of the shareholders.
+Retention of executives.
+Recognition of the input of the executives of each sector and their active contribution to the success and medium term performance of the Corporation.
+A direct link between the executives' compensation and the consequences of their current decisions on the future results of the Corporation.